The Edward H. Schmidt School of Professional Sales

 Participation Paths

-• Compete at Internal Sales Competition (ISC) and/or UToledo Invitational Sales Competition (UTISC).
-Sales Connection is part of ISC and UTISC, includes development blocks.
+• Compete at Internal Sales Competition (ISC).
+Sales Connection is part of ISC.

-• Coach your peers at Internal Sales Competition (ISC) and/or UToledo Invitational Sales Competition (UTISC).
-Sales Connection is part of ISC and UTISC, includes development blocks.
+• Coach your peers at Internal Sales Competition (ISC).
+Sales Connection is part of ISC.

-• Help run the event on Friday morning as an attendant for development blocks, judge room, or career fair at Sales Connection, Internal Sales Competition (ISC), and/or UToledo Invitational Sales Competition (UTISC).
+• Help run the event on Friday morning as an attendant for development blocks and play-by-play tables at Sales Connection.
 Learn, network, help others, and get workers perks like Amazon gift cards and wearing casual UToledo/ESSPS swag all at the same time!

-• Engage in development blocks and open networking lunch at Sales Connection
+• Engage in development block, open networking brunch, and play-by-play analyst table at Sales Connection.

 • Each path earns you Eureka points with UToledo that you can redeem for rewards throughout the year